 Employers can instantly send payments to their VAs through the platform even without a bank account.
 No more hassles with currency conversion charges and transfer fees.

-Hiring a real estate VA
+Hiring real estate virtual assistants

 VAs hired through these platforms are either freelancers or full-time remote workers.
 Depending on the service, agencies can hire them on a short-term or long-term contract.
 Some popular VA platforms include: